NoraCodes/nora.codes/content/post/sbrain-an-extension-of-brainfzck.markdown

 ---
 date: 2017-05-02 00:00:00+00:00
-title: SBrain, an extension of BrainF*ck
+title: SBrain, an extension of BrainF.ck
 slug: sbrain-an-extension-of-brainfzck
 categories:
 - Programming
 - Rust
 - Machine Learning
+description: A summary of some adventures in esolang design and genetic programming.
 ---

 **SBrain**, or *Semantic Brain*, is a language based on Urban Müller's famous language **Brainf*ck** with only 8 symbols (3 bit instructions).
 SBrain's additions increase the number of symbols to 32 (6 bit instructions), including bit-shifting and arithmetic, and add a stack and a register.